maigl/aws-ami/README.md

 ## Help, please help

 What options do we have to speed up the process?
+This problem seems not to exist on azure or openstack, where I did similar things.

 ## References